prabhu-prakash/SDC_ND_Projects/Vehicle-Detection/readme.md

 #### The output images at different stages of the pipeline (for a randomly chosen test image) can be found in output_images_from_pipeline directory.

 #### The vehicle-detection.ipynb notebook is self contained with code and writeup.

+The dataset is provided by Udacity.
+Here are links to the labeled data for [vehicle](https://s3.amazonaws.com/udacity-sdc/Vehicle_Tracking/vehicles.zip) and [non-vehicle](https://s3.amazonaws.com/udacity-sdc/Vehicle_Tracking/non-vehicles.zip) examples to train the classifier.
+These example images come from a combination of the [GTI vehicle image database](http://www.gti.ssr.upm.es/data/Vehicle_database.html), the [KITTI vision benchmark suite](http://www.cvlibs.net/datasets/kitti/), and examples extracted from the project video itself.